SystemFw/blog/content/staging/paxos-failures.md

 depending on which set they hit.
 Solving this problem requires the second big idea in Paxos: _majority quorums_.

+I think i have to spell out the idea that we will allow multiple values on different acceptors

+This is best understood by thinking of `read`: multiple writers have written different values to different storage servers, how does `read` decide which value is the actual value of the WOR?

+We could say that whatever value is written to a relative majority of storage server "wins", but this would require knowing the state of _all_ storage servers absolute majority

+if multiple writers are competing to write different values to different sets of storage servers, how does th

+Let's call _quorum_ the group of storage servers that a writer has to write a value `v` to before returning success.
+When a whole quorum replies to the writer of a value `v`, we can say that the qu

+The issue is that two quorum that are disjoint can take different decisions on what the value of the WOR should be

+A majority quorum is defined as half the storage servers plus one, which guarantees the key property that any two such quorums would have at least one storage server in common: it's impossible for two quorums to be disjoint (see it `servers =`)

+A majority quorum is defined as half the storage servers plus one, which guarantees the key property that any two such quorums would have at least one storage server in common: it's impossible for two quorums to be disjoint (see it `servers =`)

+For example, if we have storage servers A, B, C, possible quorums are {A, B}, {A, C}, {B, C},

 But this hints at a solution too: we want the writer to succeeds

 ### 2-Phase Locking